Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Bidirectional Entailment Clustering Implementation

 \subsection{Algorithms and Hyperparameters}

 We summarize key algorithmic settings and hyperparameters used:

-\paragraph{Suspicion Score Calculation.} We set the weight $\alpha = 0.5$ to balance confidence (inverse entropy) and divergence components of the suspicion score.
-This gave equal importance to a model’s internal consistency and its disagreement with other models.
-Divergence between models was calculated per prompt by comparing the clusters of responses—if the target model’s response fell into a cluster not represented by other models, that counted as a divergence.
-We considered divergences significant if fewer than 50\% of other models’ responses were in the same cluster.
-The complete suspicion score calculation and backdoor pattern detection procedure is detailed in Algorithm~\ref{alg:backdoor_detection}.
+\textbf{Suspicion Score Calculation.} We set the weight $\alpha = 0.4$ to balance \textit{Confidence} (inverse entropy) and \textit{Divergence} components of the suspicion score.
+This yields a balanced score with a slight emphasis on cross-model divergence.
+Divergence between models was calculated per prompt by comparing the clusters of responses, if the target model’s response fell into a cluster not represented by other models, that counted as a divergence.
+We considered divergences significant if at least 60\% of peers disagree.
+We do not apply a hard suspicion-score threshold in flagging; flags are determined by low entropy and majority disagreement, and $S$ is used to rank flagged cases.
+For reporting, we highlight cases with $S \ge \theta_d$ (default $\theta_d{=}85$) unless otherwise noted.

-\paragraph{Entropy Threshold $\theta_e$.} We determined $\theta_e = 0.3$ via a small validation set.
+\textbf{Entropy Threshold $\theta_e$.} We determined $\theta_e = 0.3$ via a small validation set.
 This means if a model’s responses to prompts in a given domain have an entropy below 0.3, they are considered highly uniform (low diversity).
 In practice, entropy values near 0 (e.g., 0.0--0.1) flagged the clearest cases.

-\paragraph{Temperature and Sampling.} All models were queried at temperature $T=0.7$.
+\textbf{Temperature and Sampling.} All models were queried at temperature $T=0.7$.
 This value provided a good trade-off between variability and maintaining the model’s characteristic response patterns.
 Each prompt was sampled 6 times per model; we found that increasing to 10 samples did not significantly change entropy values in preliminary tests, so we chose 6 for efficiency.

-\paragraph{Computational Optimizations.} To reduce both evaluation time and API costs, we cached entailment results, ensuring that each unique pair of responses was evaluated only once.
-The full generation and detection pipeline—covering 360 prompts across 5 models with 6 samples each (10,800 responses total)—was completed in approximately 8 hours on a single A100 GPU.
-Notably, only the generation phase required GPU resources.
+\textbf{Computational Optimizations.} To reduce both evaluation time and API costs, we cached entailment results, ensuring that each unique pair of responses was evaluated only once.
+The full generation and detection pipeline, covering 360 prompts across 5 models with 6 samples each (10,800 responses total), was completed in approximately 8 hours on a single A100 GPU.
+Notably, only the generation phase required GPU resources; the subsequent detection and analysis steps were handled efficiently by leveraging 10-core CPU processing and 32 GB of memory.